Bylaws by School

 A. Peer Review Team Composition

-Each peer review team must consist of at least two tenured faculty members.
+Each peer review team, for tenured/tenure track faculty, must consist of at least two tenured faculty members.
+For non-tenure track full-time faculty each peer review team must consist of two faculty members, at least one of whom is a tenured faculty member with the second team member being either a tenure-track faculty member or a non-tenure track faculty member of higher rank (i.e., either a senior lecturer or a distinguished lecturer).
 One must be selected from within the School by the School’s director, and one must be suggested by the faculty member under review.
 One may come from outside the School.
 All requests to serve on the peer review team should come from the director.
 The director will ask one member of the peer review team to serve as its chair.

 Serving on a peer review team should be considered the equivalent of a committee assignment within the School.
 It is recommended that novice evaluators be included on peer review teams with seasoned evaluators.
-Membership on peer review teams should be rotated among tenured faculty within a School when possible.
+Membership on peer review teams should be rotated among tenured faculty and, when appropriate, among non-tenure track senior lecturers/distinguished lecturers within a School when possible.

 B. Timing of Review